refinedev/refine/documentation/blog/2022-08-23-mui-usedatagrid.md

 ---
 title: Using Material UI DataGrid component with refine app
-description: How to use Material UI DataGrid component with refine apps.
+description: How to use Material UI DataGrid component with refine apps?
 slug: mui-datagrid-refine
 authors: michael
 tags: [material-ui, react, datagrid, mui]